Child car seat laws UK and abroad

 Most child car seats are split into groups according to the weight of the child they're designed to protect.

-These groups are defined by United Nations safety regulations and cover children from birth all the way up to 12 years of age or 135cm which is around 36kg.
+These groups are defined by United Nations safety regulations and cover children from birth all the way up to 12 years old or 135cm (around 36kg).

 See our guide to car seat weight groups for more information on what seat to buy and when.